carineang/tp/docs/DeveloperGuide.md

   * Steps 1b1 - 1b2 are repeated until a valid field is input by the User.
   * Use case resumes from step 2.

 * 1c.
-User enters extra spaces or invalid formatting in the entered input.
+User enters extra spaces or invalid format in the entered input.
   * 1c1.
 Notarius displays an error message.
   * 1c2.
 User re-enters a new command with properly formatted command.
   * Steps 1c1 - 1c2 are repeated until a valid command is input by the User.
+  * Use case resumes from step 2.

+* 1d.
+User enters duplicate prefixes in the entered input.
+  * 1d1.
+Notarius displays an error message.
+  * 1d2.
+User re-enters a new command with no duplicate prefixes.
+  * Steps 1d1 - 1d2 are repeated until a valid command with no duplicate prefixes is input by the User.
   * Use case resumes from step 2.

 **System**: `Notarius`